falconer24/falconer24/README.md

 I have been building system software, computational and embedded software for the last ten years, both as an employee in various firms as well as an independent consultant.
 I have also taught computer science and engineering courses and faculty development programs in various institutes.

 On this page you can find some of my publicly available work.
-Some of my more advanced work is still under non-disclosure agreements, so I cannot upload that code here :(
+Some of my more advanced work is still under non-disclosure agreements, so I cannot upload that code here.

 You can reach me at *nishchay.office@gmail.com*.